THE BIRTH STORY

 Intense emotion and medical urgency make it difficult for parents to capture details in real time, resulting in key memories and context becoming lost.
 With this, we asked:

-A simplified, emotionally sensitive experience that allows new parents to capture their birth story on their own terms
+Simplified, emotionally sensitive experience that allows new parents to capture their birth story on their own terms

 We shaped the information architecture to center the app on clarity, emotional resonance, and ease of documentation